 #21 Warm Copper with a Wispy Center Fringe That Just Works

-Center fringes can be tricky because they either look amazing or they look like a mistake, and this one is firmly in the amazing category.
-The wispy quality of it is key because it’s soft enough to move and blend into the face-framing layers without creating a hard line across the forehead.
-The micro-layers starting at the chin give the whole cut a really pretty graduated effect, and the low-contrast root shadow adds depth where it matters.
-If you’re dealing with mild crown thinning, this cut camouflages it really well.
-Just know you’ll need a light blowout or a root-lift product to keep the crown from going flat and copper always, ALWAYS needs occasional glossing to prevent brassiness.
+Center fringes can go either way, but this one has totally hit the mark.
+It looks soft enough to integrate easily into the face framing layers without creating a solid line on the forehead.
+The micro layers starting at the chin give the whole cut a really nice graduated effect, and the low contrast root shadow gives depth in all the right spots.
+This cut works really well if you’re working with mild crown thinning.
+Just keep in mind, you’ll need a light blowout or a root lift product to stop the crown from going flat.
+Also, copper always, ALWAYS needs glossing to prevent it from being brassy and looking bad.

 #22 Long Face-Framing Waves with a Moody Root Shadow

-I really love what the deep root shadow is doing here because it gives the whole look this richness and dimension that you just don’t get with an all-over color.
-The jaw-starting face-framing layers create this beautiful cascading effect on wavy hair and the slide-cutting with mid-shaft texturizing keeps the medium-coarse texture from getting too bulky.
-The subtle lowlights at the temples are blending silver in the most natural way possible.
-The length here is impressive but I do want to mention that really long hair can show thin ends more than shorter styles, so if that’s a concern for you, bumping the length up a few inches might give you a fuller look.
-An anti-frizz styling cream and occasional toner are going to be your go-tos.
+I really appreciate what Deep Root Shadow is doing for hair because it adds a richness and dimension that is lost when using one color.
+The beautiful face-framing layers create a nice cascading effect with wavy hair, and the slide cutting and mid-shaft texturizing keep the medium-coarse texture from getting too heavy.
+The soft lowlights at the temples create the most seamless blend with silver.
+The length is good, but I will say that really long hair can expose thinner ends more than shorter hair, so if that is a concern, removing a few inches from the length will create a fuller look.
+An anti frizz styling cream and toner will be helpful.

 #23 Warm Chestnut with a Brow-Grazing Fringe You’ll Actually Love